 Higashiyama has cultural facilities and historic buildings, such as the Kyoto National Museum and Kiyomizu Temple, dotted around everywhere.

-The Hyatt Regency Kyoto is a luxury hotel located in the one of the main tourist areas, which gets very lively during cherry blossom season.
+The Hyatt Regency Kyoto is a luxury hotel located in one of the main tourist areas, which gets very lively during cherry blossom season.
 You can get wonderful views of the sakura from Trattoria Sette, the Italian restaurant on the second floor.

 The second-floor windows have stunning views of the hotel gardens with their magnificent cherry blossoms.
 This special table seats four people and is located at the back of the restaurant.
 It’s very popular when the cherry blossoms are in full bloom.